Frequently Asked Questions

 For example, a storyboard of a 20-minute anime-style series takes 3 to 6 weeks to be done and settled.
 That does not include the opening and ending credits, which can be much more or less complex than the episode content itself.

-Then a 3-minute video could easily take between four months to a year, so we must be creative in what matters most to you and create the best storyboard for your ideal release date.
+Crafting an animated 3-minute video from script to final animated video could easily take between four to ten months, so we must be creative in what matters most to you and create the best storyboard for your ideal release date.

 If you are concerned about deadlines, please contact us as soon as you can.
 We also need to see how our availability aligns.